Post 16 travel assistance for young people with SEND

 If students move out of the DC area during their course, they must apply to their new council for assistance.

-What if I cannot get post 16 transport?
+What to do if you cannot get post 16 SEN travel assistance

-Find out your options if you do not qualify for post 16 transport.
+Find out your options if you do not qualify for post 16 SEN travel assistance.